nuadi/googlecrestscript/README.md

 * **getRegionMarketPrice**: This function will access the EVE CREST market endpoint to access the real-time market data for a given item in a region.
 * **getStationMarketPrice**: This is like `getRegionMarketPrice` but will filter down to a specific station.
-* **getMarketPriceList**: This function is volitile.
+* ~~**getMarketPriceList**: This function is volitile.
 Read [Known Issues](#known-issues) for more details.
 This function will accept a list of item IDs and then call getMarketPrice repeatedly to get prices for all items in the list.
-This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.
+This is a convenience function only since CCP does not provide a multi-item endpoint for market prices at this time.~~ This function is being removed with the 12 series of scripts.
+If you insist on keeping it, you can copy it from a previous version into the 12 series, or beyond.
+However, I will no longer support or maintain this function until CCP gives us a proper list-based endpoint.
 * **getOrders**: This function will return all market order data (Date Issued, Volume, Price, Location) for a given item in a given region.
 * **getOrdersAdv**: This function behaves as `getOrders` does, but accepts a single 2D array of options.
 See [Examples](#examples) below for details.
 * **countStationOrders**: This function returns the number of available orders for a given item at a station.